frapontillo/angular-bootstrap-switch/README.md

 * `switch-label-width`, sets the width of the middle label
 * `switch-handle-width`, sets the width of both handles
 * `switch-inverse`, inverts the on/off handles
+* `switch-change`, evaluates an expression when the model value changes

 ###Migrating from bootstrap-switch~2